SuperOfficeDocs/superoffice-docs/docs/api/documents/services/update.md

 ---
+title: How to update a document in SO_ARC
-title: update_document_services
+uid: update_document_services
-description: How to update a document in SO\_ARC
+description: How to update a document in SO_ARC
 author: Tony Yates
 so.date: 06.11.2008
 so.topic: howto